Research and Clinical Trials

 Children’s Oncology Group Leadership

-Seattle Children’s is a founding member of the Children’s Oncology Group (COG), an international organization of childhood cancer specialists.
+Seattle Children’s is a founding member of the Children’s Oncology Group (COG), the largest pediatric oncology consortium in the world.
 Members work to develop new treatments and reduce long-term effects of cancer and related treatments.
 Through leadership in the COG, our experts help set the worldwide agenda for pediatric cancer research.

 Since March 2020, Seattle Children’s oncologist Dr. Doug Hawkins has led the COG.
 Hawkins, a national expert on soft tissue cancers, continues to treat children and teens at Seattle Children’s, as he has since 1996.